Blog Cover Image

-What is the difference between a Class C and Class B RV?
+What is the difference between a Class C and Class B RV? | Johnson RV

 If you are wondering what the difference is between a Class C and Class B RV, let me break it down for you.
 A Class B RV is typically built on a van chassis, while a Class C is built on a truck chassis.
 Class B RVs are smaller and offer less space than Class C RVs, but they are also more fuel-efficient and easier to drive.
 Class C RVs, on the other hand, offer more space and storage, and they are better suited for larger groups or families.

-Is a Class B or C RV cheaper?
+Is a Class B or C RV Cheaper?

 Class C motorhomes are the perfect compromise between a Class A and a Class B. They are larger than a Class B, yet still fit within the dimensions of a custom van.
 As a result, they are more affordable than a Class A, yet come with plenty of luxurious amenities such as nice appliances, comfortable beds, and even bathtubs!